 ArQoS

 ArQoS is a performance monitoring system that evaluates QoS and QoE on multi-technology fixed and on mobile networks.
-The complete ArQoS portfolio has fixed and mobile probes in the network testing the Voice, the Wi-Fi, Interactive Voice Response (IVR), messaging, video-streaming and taking radiologs(snapshots of network’s state) from the network.
-Furthermore, there are the NI probes passively testing VoIP services and probes PON testing fiber optics [20].
+The complete ArQoS portfolio has fixed and mobile probes in the network testing Voice, Wi-Fi, Interactive Voice Response (IVR), messaging, video-streaming and producing radiologs with snapshots of network’s state.
+Furthermore, there are the probes called NI probes passively testing VoIP services and PON probes testing the optical fiber [20].

-ArQoS Pocket is a solution that complements this portfolio and that helps, above all, on testing VoLTE features, for example, since it runs over Android devices.
-The ArQoS NG mobile probes are the most similar probes to pocket since they are small and robust, have a low power consumption built in battery for powerless scenarios, have an integrated GPS (Global Positioning System) and support multi-technology (wireless and mobile), four slots to SIM cards, four radio antennas, a RS232 RJ45 connection to access the console and a 12V plug for external power source connection.
+The ArQoS NG probes are the most similar probes to pocket since they are small, have a low power consumption built in battery for powerless scenarios, have an integrated GPS (Global Positioning System) and support multi-technology (wireless and mobile), four slots for SIM cards, up to nine antennas, an UBS console port and a 12V plug for external power source connection.

 On the other hand, the fixed probes have support for Public Switched Telephone Network (PSTN), Integrated Services Digital Network (ISDN), Ethernet and wireless networks and test video, data, IP, messaging and voice tests (including VoIP).

+ArQoS Pocket is a solution that complements this portfolio running over Android devices which act as probes.
+The end-user as, in this solution, an UI to see the obtained results, which is not possible with the other ArQoS probes.

-All these probes can be controlled by ArQoS management system, a multi-user system that configures and manages the probes remotely.
-With a flexible test configuration and using an intuitive drag and drop interface it allows to powerful schedule tests and troubleshoots operations.
+All these probes are controlled by ArQoS management system, a multi-user system that configures and manages the probes remotely.
+With flexible test configuration and using an intuitive drag and drop interface it allows to powerful test schedules and troubleshootings operations.
 This system receives information from all the probes described earlier and provides detailed results and reports based on that information analysis.